 6. Where else can I seek help/information about my condition?

-There are a number of voluntary organisations that may be able to help with your condition; see our links section for details.
+There are a number of voluntary organisations that may be able to help with your condition.
+We have a list of conditions where chronic pain could be a factor and Irish support groups.

 7. Should I have an X-ray or MRI scan?